araGasparyan/arm-letter-calculator/README.md

 # Armenian letter calculator
-Armenian letter calculator is a small desktop application for converting an Armenian medieval numbering system to a decimal system and the opposite written by java.
+Armenian letter calculator is a java based desktop application for converting an Armenian medieval numbering system to a decimal system and the opposite.
 The functionality of a simple calculator is included in the application as well.
 <p align="center">
 <img src="./capture.png" Alt="Armenian letter calculator by Ara Gasparyan" />
 </p>